 More than 50 years after Stonewall, the Columbus Museum of Art in Ohio has created the first national museum show exploring the impact of the Stonewall Uprising on the visual arts.
 Art after Stonewall, 1969-1989 looks at two decades of artists working at the intersections of contemporary art, politics, and queer culture.

-Due to the COVID-19 pandemic, the museum has temporarily closed.
-Luckily, the brilliant Daniel Marcus, a curator of the exhibition, has agreed to guide us through some of the exhibition’s highlights.
-Take a virtual tour of Art after Stonewall, 1969-1989 on NewNowNext.
+The museum is reopening after the COVID-19 shutdown and has extended the exhibition through October 4.
+Want a peak?
+The brilliant Daniel Marcus, a curator of the exhibition, has agreed to guide us through some of the exhibition’s highlights.
+Take a virtual tour of Art after Stonewall, 1969-1989 by clicking through to NewNowNext.

 PHOTO CREDIT: Crawford Barton, A Castro Street Scene, 1977.
 Gelatin silver print, 8 x 10 inches (20.32 x 25.40 cm).
 Crawford Barton Papers.
 (Courtesy of the Gay, Lesbian, Bisexual, Transgender Historical Society)